realXtend/doc/arch_article/simple2.rst

 EC_InputMapper component provides triggering actions based on input, so the avatar code only needs to register the mappings it wants.
 The server maintains a velocity vector for the avatar and applies physics for it.
-Using ECA attributes, the resulting position is in the transform attribute of the component Placeable is automatically synchronized with the generic mechanism so the avatar moves on all clients.
+Using ECA attributes, the resulting position in the transform attribute of the component Placeable is automatically synchronized with the generic mechanism so the avatar moves on all clients.
 The server also sets the animation state to either "Stand" or "Walk" based on whether the avatar is moving.
 All participants run common animation update code to play back the walk animation while moving, calculating the correct speed from the velocity data from the physics on the server.
-The following code shows the common code for updating animations that is executed both on the client and the
+The following code shows the common code for updating animations that is executed both on the client and the server:
-server:

 .. code-block:: javascript